Applies to all Stanford employees, certain individuals who are not Stanford employees (as defined in the Policy section) and students.

 a.
 Health Risks

 It is widely recognized that the misuse and abuse of controlled substances, illegal drugs (collectively called controlled substances1 and alcohol are major contributors to serious health problems and social and civic concerns.
 The health risks associated with the use of illicit drugs and the abuse of controlled substances and alcohol include various physical and mental consequences including addiction, severe disability and death.
-Information concerning the known effects of alcohol and specific drugs is available from the Office of Alcohol Policy and Education at (650) 723-3429.
+Information concerning the known effects of alcohol and specific drugs is available from the Office of Substance Use Programs, Education & Resources at (650) 723-3429.

 b.
 Federal Legislation